clhenrick/am-i-rent-stabilized/README.md

 ============================
 ![](app/public/assets/png/airs_landing_page.png)

 A mobile friendly, multi-lingual web app that informs NYC residents about [Rent Stabilization](http://www.nycrgb.org/html/resources/faq/rentstab.html) by simplifying the process of how to find out if their apartment may be rent stabilized, if they are paying too much rent, and what to do about it.

 See it in action at [amirentstabilized.com](https://amirentstabilized.com/).

 ## Develop
-Requires familiarity with the Command Line Interface, as well as installations of NodeJS v10.16.2 and Yarn ~v1.22.
+Requires familiarity with the Command Line Interface, as well as installations of NodeJS v16.13.2 and Yarn ~v1.22.

-**Note** that if you do not the have the specified NodeJS version above (source of truth is the [`package.json`](./app/package.json) "engines" field) then the scrips below will not run.
-You can use [Node Version Manager (nvm)](https://github.com/nvm-sh/nvm) to switch between different NodeJS versions in a shell.
+**Note** it is recommended to use [Node Version Manager (nvm)](https://github.com/nvm-sh/nvm) to switch between different NodeJS versions in a shell.

 ### Available Scripts